Welcome to PADES* Watch in Kennebunk!

 Chemicals and Cancer in Kennebunk

-The World Health Organization recently classified Monsantos pesticide called glyphosate as a carcinogen.
+The World Health Organization classified Monsantos pesticide called glyphosate as a carcinogen.
 You can buy it at the hardware store in eye-catching spray bottles marked Roundup.

 Back in March, seventeen experts from 11 countries met at the International Agency for Research on Cancer to assess the carcinogenicity of the pesticides tetrachlorvinphos, parathion, malathion, diazinon, and glyphosate (these assessments will be published as Volume 112 of the IARC Monographs, should you wish to research it).